 The Unchosen: The Lives of Israel’s New Others by Mya Guarnieri Jaradat

 From illegal kindergartens to anti-immigrant rallies, from detention centres to workers’ living quarters, from family homes to the high court, The Unchosen sheds light on one of the most little-known but increasingly significant aspects of Israeli society.

 In highlighting Israel’s harsh and worsening treatment of these newcomers, The Unchosen presents a fresh angle on the Israel-Palestine conflict, calling into question the state’s perennial justification for mistreatment of Palestinians: ‘national security’.
 More fundamentally, this beautifully written book captures the voices and the struggles of some of the most marginalised and silenced people in Israel today.

-By Gregory Harms and Todd M. Ferry
+The Palestine-Israel Conflict: A Basic Introduction by Gregory Harms and Todd M. Ferry

 The Palestine-Israel conflict is the most notorious and ingrained conflict in living memory.
 Yet the way it is reported in the media is often confusing, leading many to falsely assume the hostilities stretch continuously back to an ancient period.